aasimsani/artificial_manga_panel_dataset/README.md

   2. What textbubble is associated with it and it's metadata (font, text and render data)
 9. Bounce page and it's panel's metadata to json in parallel.
 9. Used renderer to create dataset from the generated json in parallel.

+### How does the creation and rendering work?
+#### Creating the metadata
+1. Each Manga Page Image is represented by a Page object which is a special type of Panel object which has children panels and those have sub-panels in a tree-like fashion.
+2. Each Page has N panels which is determined by segmenting the page into rectangles as follows:
+  1. First a top level set of panels are created. e.g. divide the page into 2 rectnagles
+  2. Then based on which type of layout is selected one or both of the panels are further subdivided into panels e.g. I want 4 panels on this page.
+So I can divide two panels into two, one panel into three and leave one as is, etc.
+  3. These "formulas" of layouts for pages are hard coded per number of panels for now.
+  4. In addition to this, the dividion of panels into sub-panels is not equal and the panels are sub-divided randomly across one axis. e.g. 1 panel can have 30% of the area and the other 70%.
+  5. These panels as they are being subdivided are entered as children of a parent panel resulting in a tree originating at the Page as the root.
+3. Once this is done the panels are then are put through various affine transforms and slicing to result in the iconic "Manga Panel" like layout.
+Refer example above.
+4. After the transformations, the panels are then shrunk in size to create panel boundaries which are visible.
+5. Once shrinking is done, there's a chance of adding a background to the whole page and subsequently removing a panel or two randomly to create a white space or a foreground effect
+6. Once this is done each panel is then populated with a background image which is selected randomly and a number of speech bubbles are created as follows:
+  1. First a template image for a speech bubble is selected out of the 91 base templates.
+This template is then put through a series of transformations. (flipping it horizontally/vertically, rotating it slightly, inverting it, stretching it along the x or y axis)
+  2. Along with this the tagged writing area within the bubble is also transformed
+  3. Once this is done a selected font, with a random font size and a selected piece of text are then resized such that they can be rendered onto the bubble either top to bottom or left to right depending on a user-defined probability
+7. After this the metadata is written into a JSON file
+8. This creation of one page sequentially and is wrapped in a single function that allows it to be dumped to JSON in parallel
+#### Rendering the pages
+1. Once the JSON files are dumped, the folder where they were dumped is scanned, and then each file is loaded again via a load_data method in the Page class which recreates the data.
+This is then subsequently rendered by each page class's render method.
+This operation is done concurrently and in parallel for speed.

 ### Resources used for creating dataset: